Deeplocal/scrubber/README.md

    ![Untitled Sketch_bb6](docs/assem.png)

-4. [Optional] Attach a battery pack— we did this but you definitely don’t need to.
+4. [Optional] Attach a battery pack — we did this but you definitely don’t need to.

-Once you’re all put together, we’re ready to head to software!
+Once you’re all put together, we’re ready to head to software.

 ### Software

 1. On your computer (not the Pi), head to Spotify [dashboard](http://link).

 2. Click *Create an app*, call it *Scrubber,* and set the description to *Scrubber*.
 Select “Speaker” on the checklist, and then click next.
-Assuming you're using this for a non-commerical application, click non-commerical, then read the tems and conditions, check the boxes, and hit submit.
+Assuming you're using this for a non-commerical application, click non-commerical, then read the terms and conditions, check the boxes, and hit submit.
 You’ll now be sent to your Scrubber app's dashboard page.

 3. Note down your Client ID and your Client Secret (we’ll need those in a bit!)